slagyr/fresh/README.md

 ### Example #1

 Below is a script that will reload all the Clojure source files in the src and spec directories.
 It sits in an infinite loop on the console waiting for you to press Enter.
-Each time you press Enter, it printes a report and reloads.
+Each time you press Enter, it prints a report and reloads.
 Simple!

     (ns console
       (:use